 If you are looking for things to do in Crawfordsville, a visit to the Rotary Jail Museum should be high on your list just for the uniqueness of the jail alone!

-Next stop, General Lew Wallace Study & Museum
+2. Next stop, General Lew Wallace Study & Museum

 Once you’ve explored the Rotary Jail Museum, head over to the General Lew Wallace Study & Museum.

 If you’ve ever read the book Ben Hur (super cheap on Kindle right now) – or more likely seen one of the movie adaptations, you might be somewhat familiar with General Lew Wallace.
-An interesting character, it turns out he was MUCH more than just the author of Ben Hur.
+An interesting character, and it turns out he was MUCH more than just the author of Ben Hur.

 The museum exhibit rotates regularly, and when we visited, the displays were mostly about his art.
-He was quite talented and it was interesting to see his work and learn a bit more about how and why he was so artistic.
+General Lew Wallace was quite talented and it was interesting to see his work and learn a bit more about how and why he was so artistic.

 After touring the museum, the docent will walk you over to the actual study.
 We were allowed to spend as much time inside as we’d like, and it has been preserved as closely as possible to how the General enjoyed it.
-It’s quite an amazing structure, and absolutely a wonderful place to work, rest, and study.
+It’s quite an amazing structure and absolutely a wonderful place to work, rest, and study.

 We also spent some time touring the grounds and imagining life as it was when General Lew Wallace and his family lived there.

-Enjoy a break for lunch
+3. Enjoy a break for lunch

 Downtown Crawfordsville has a decent number of shops and restaurants to peruse.
 It is apparent the town is working hard to revitalize which I love to see happening to small towns in Indiana.
 We chose the highly rated (on Yelp) Maxine’s on Green.